 6.28.1 Applicability to language

-C lacks a keyword to be used as an explicit terminator.
-Therefore, it may not be readily apparent which statements are part of a loop construct or an if statement.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.28 is applicable to C. C lacks a keyword to be used as an explicit terminator.
+Therefore, it might not be readily apparent which statements are part of a loop construct or an if statement.

 Consider the following section of code: